You asked and I answered! Here are my responses to the questions most consistently asked over years and years of consultations.

 What’s your approach to photography on the day of?

 Three things I aim for is efficiency, not being in your way, and making it fun.
 I believe that you should be yourself on your day and have a good time.
 It is important for us as photographers to be there but also to, “not be there”.
 However, when it comes to rounding up your wedding party and family for staged pictures, me and my second will orchestrate and arrange everyone for you.
-Of course and more so, this includes the two of you: the day’s highlight!
+Of course and more so, this includes the two of you: the day’s highlight.
 I become a director at those times so that you can get all the pictures you need of your loved ones both fast and friendly.
-You do want great pictures but this is not a photoshoot, this is your day!
+You do want great pictures but it’s not a photoshoot.
+This is your day!

 Is this your full-time (or only) job?